madetech/handbook/roles/senior_content_designer.md

 ## Key responsibilities

-- Responsible to the UCD Principal for success of designing and delivering good public services
+- Responsible to the Lead Content Designer for successfully designing and delivering good public services
 - Turn team conversations and research into user-centred content to create a shared understanding of problems to solve and ideas to test
 - Make things real, by caring about content enough to ensure everyone can use public services
 - Make public services simple to explain and understand, by removing complexity and keeping designs focused on creating outcomes for people and society